briancaffey/mediation-simulator/README.md

 - Milvus vector store for indexing case documents
 - Phoenix for telemetry and tracing
 - An NVIDIA API key or a local LLM supporting the OpenAI API and tool calling
+- Install `graphviz` for generating the LangGraph workflow diagrams

 ## Set up Milvus with docker compose